Bongani Khumalo

-Bongani Sandile Khumalo (born 6 January 1987) is a Liswati-born retired South African footballer who last played as a centre-back for Bidvest Wits and the South Africa national team.
+Bongani Sandile Khumalo (born 6 January 1987) is a South African retired footballer who played as a centre-back.

 Early life

 Khumalo was born in Manzini but relocated to Pretoria, South Africa during his infancy.
 There, his late father was a language lecturer at the University of South Africa and his mother was a teacher.
 During his time in Pretoria, Khumalo studied towards a degree at the University of Pretoria while embarking on a professional football career.
 He later had to put his studies on hold, however, following a move to England.
 Upon his arrival in England, Khumalo was reported to have come from an impoverished background and being one of fifteen siblings.
 He later denied the reports, describing his family as middle class and confirming that he was an only child.